How Well Do My Results Generalize Now? The External Validity of Online Privacy and Security Surveys: Introduction

 \section{Introduction}

-Over the last fifteen years, online surveys conducted through crowdsourcing platforms such as Amazon Mechanical Turk (MTurk)~\cite{mturk} and Prolific~\cite{prolific} have become increasingly critical tools for conducting quantitative usable security and privacy research.
-Researchers often use these platforms to recruit participants in user studies that survey people about topics in security and privacy or evaluate users' interactions with security and privacy tools.
+Over the last fifteen years, online surveys conducted through crowdsourcing platforms such as Amazon Mechanical Turk (MTurk)~\cite{mturk} and Prolific~\cite{prolific} have become increasingly critical tools for conducting quantitative usable privacy and security research.
+Researchers often use these platforms to recruit participants in user studies that survey people about topics in privacy and security or evaluate users' interactions with privacy and security tools.
 However, the external validity of these user studies depends on the extent to which the results of these online studies generalize to the overall population.

 Prior work has investigated the validity of online surveys in various domains---such as social sciences~\cite{berinsky2014separating, Buhrmester2018AnEO, thompson2020relational}, health behavior~\cite{simons2012common}, and privacy~\cite{kang2014privacy, schnorf2014comparison}---with somewhat mixed results.
-However, the paper that has arguably been the most influential among the usable security and privacy research community---work by Redmiles et al. based on surveys conducted between 2013 and 2017~\cite{redmiles2019well}---made strong, positive claims about the external validity of security and privacy surveys conducted on MTurk.
-It found that (1) MTurk responses regarding security and privacy experiences, advice sources, and knowledge were more representative of the U.S. population than are responses from a census-representative web panel and (2) MTurk responses regarding security and privacy experiences, advice sources, and knowledge were generally representative of the U.S. population for respondents who are younger than 50 or who have some college education.
+However, the paper that has arguably been the most influential among the usable privacy and security research community---work by Redmiles et al. based on surveys conducted between 2013 and 2017~\cite{redmiles2019well}---made strong, positive claims about the external validity of privacy and security surveys conducted on MTurk.
+It found that (1) MTurk responses regarding privacy and security experiences, advice sources, and knowledge were more representative of the U.S. population compared to responses from a census-representative web panel and (2) MTurk responses regarding privacy and security experiences, advice sources, and knowledge were generally representative of the U.S. population for respondents who are younger than 50 or who have some college education.